-A person is bullied when, either as an individual or part of a group, she or he suffers in any way from the direct result of intentional and persistent harassment and/or person being bullied by another individual or group.
+A person is bullied when, either as an individual or part of a group, she or he suffers in any way from the direct result of intentional and persistent harassment and/or victimisation by another individual or group.

-A person who has been bullied may commonly find it difficult to combat person being bullied behaviour or report their experiences to those who may be able to help them.
+A person who has been bullied may commonly find it difficult to combat victim behaviour or report their experiences to those who may be able to help them.

-Children and young people who are at most increased risk of being the person being bullied or the person bullying of bullying are those who:
+Children and young people who are at most increased risk of being the victims or perpetrators of bullying are those who:

 - are in foster care or residential homes (looked after children)

-- have an Education, health and care plan
+- have an Education, Health and Care Plan

 - have specific special educational needs

 - have a disability or impairment

-- are from minority ethnic backgrounds
+- · are from minority ethnic backgrounds

 - are refugees or asylum seekers

 - start a school or activity group mid term

 - are, or are perceived to be, gay, lesbian, bisexual, transgender or questioning of their sexuality or gender

 - speak a first language other than English

 - are young carers

 - have suffered bereavement

 - have suffered domestic violence

 - have experienced physical or emotional trauma

-- have a parent that was a person being bullied of bullying.
+- have a parent that was a victim of bullying.